moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/epss/decisions/003_use_epss_api.md

 ## Context

-The EPSS Feeder in PMDB retrieves data from https://www.first.org/epss/data_stats and publishes it via GCP's Pub/Sub.
+The EPSS Feeder in PMDB retrieves data from [the EPSS source](https://www.first.org/epss/data_stats) and publishes it via GCP's Pub/Sub.
 Two options were considered for this retrieval:

 1. Downloading a ZIP file containing EPSS data.
 2. Using the API to fetch data directly.